-All "A's" are required in: Llanguage Aarts, Mmath, Sscience/Hhealth, and Ssocial Sstudies.
-Resource grades (such as Aart, Mmusic, pPhysical eEducation, Ttechnology) of Outstanding and/or Satisfactory are also required to remain on the Honor Roll.
+All "A's" are required in: language arts, math, science/health, and social studies.
+Resource grades (such as art, music, physical education, technology) of Outstanding and/or Satisfactory are also required to remain on the Honor Roll.
 Conduct grades do not count toward Honor Roll.
-To attain year-long "A" honor roll the student must attain "A" honor roll each grading period during the year.
+To attain a year-long "A" honor roll the student must attain "A" honor roll each grading period during the year.